 MiFi is often as good or even better than WiFi, especially if your home broadband connection is very slow.
 For many households in areas with good 4G coverage, mobile broadband offers faster download speeds.

-To get around this issue, you can get a MiFi device with very strong Wi-Fi signal, such as the Vodafone R291.
+To get around this issue, you can get a MiFi device with a very strong Wi-Fi signal, such as the Vodafone R291.
 Or you can look at 4G mobile Wi-Fi routers such as the Three 4G Hub, which are designed for home broadband use.

 How much MiFi data do I need?

 Each type of mobile Wi-Fi device is typically available with a range of different data packages.
 You can get MiFi with as little as 5GB of data per month, all the way up to unlimited data.